hemio-ev/pglistend/README.md

 =====

 If using the *pglistend* executable, the following options can be configured in */etc/pglistend.conf*.
-See *examples* folder for an config and systemd service example.
-The following options might be used in the config, or on the commandline if *pglistend.py* is used.
+See *examples* folder for an example config and a systemd service example.
+The following options might be used in the config, or on the command line if *pglistend.py* is used.

     usage: pglistend [-h] --channels <channel> [<channel> ...]
                      --signal-action-maps <map> [<map> ...]